 What’s the quality of private healthcare in Saudi Arabia?

-Saudi Arabian healthcare facilities are considered at par with the West and this applies to both private and public healthcare facilities.
+Saudi Arabian healthcare facilities are considered at par with the West, which applies to private and public healthcare facilities.

-Out of the 450 total medical facilities in Saudi Arabia, 158 are private hospitals including clinics, rehabilitation centers, and outpatient treatment centers.
+Of the 450 medical facilities in Saudi Arabia, 158 are private hospitals, including clinics, rehabilitation centers, and outpatient treatment centers.

-Most private medical centers have English-speaking staff, shorter waiting times, and even access to treatments not available anywhere else.
+Most private medical centers have English-speaking staff, shorter waiting times, and even access to treatments unavailable elsewhere.

 How to find a doctor in Saudia Arabia?